What Is TMJ / TMD?

 - Earache or ringing of the ears

-- Tension in the shoulders, upper back, and neck pain
+- Tension in the shoulders, upper back, face, and neck pain

 Some of these symptoms can be related to much more serious conditions, so it is important to have a doctor evaluate your case to ensure there are no other medical conditions present.
 If the symptoms remain unexplained, TMD may be the culprit.

 What Percentage of TMJ Patients Experience Associated Pain Conditions?

 - Irritable bowel syndrome: 5%